n8tlmps/portfolioprojects/dsjobs_clean/README.md

 ## Goal
 The goal of this project is to clean and prepare data from the `uncleaned_ds_jobs` table for analysis.
 The data is titled 'Data Science Job Posting on Glassdoor' and can be found on [Kaggle](https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor?resource=download).

-I used Python package sqlalchemy to import the data into MySQL.
+I used Python package sqlalchemy to import the data into MySQL for querying.

 ### Questions of Interest
 - Can you make the salary column into integers?